Data-Driven Learnability Transition of Measurement-Induced Entanglement: Abstract

 \section{Abstract}

 Measurement-induced entanglement (MIE) captures how local measurements generate long-range quantum correlations and drive dynamical phase transitions in many-body systems.
 Yet estimating MIE experimentally remains challenging: direct evaluation requires extensive post-selection over measurement outcomes, raising the question of whether MIE is accessible with only polynomial resources.
 We address this challenge by reframing MIE detection as a data-driven learning problem that assumes no prior knowledge of state preparation.
 Using measurement records alone, we train a neural network in a self-supervised manner to predict the uncertainty metric for MIE—the gap between upper and lower bounds of the average post-measurement bipartite entanglement.
-Applied to random circuits with one-dimensional all-to-all connectivity and two-dimensional nearest-neighbor coupling, our method reveals a learnability transition with increasing circuit depth: below a threshold, the uncertainty is small and decreases with polynomial measurement data and model parameters, while above it the uncertainty remains large despite increasing resources.
-We further verify this transition experimentally on current noisy quantum devices, demonstrating its robustness to realistic noise.
+Applied to random circuits with one-dimensional all-to-all connectivity, our method reveals a learnability transition with increasing circuit depth: below a threshold the MIE can be effectively learned with resources that grow only polynomially with system size, whereas above it the required resources grow exponentially.
+This computational phase transition coincides with the breakdown of efficient classical simulation of the underlying quantum state.
+We further observe signatures of this transition on current noisy quantum devices.
 These results highlight the power of data-driven approaches for learning MIE and delineate the practical limits of its classical learnability.

 Quantum entanglement is a central resource of quantum information science, enabling advantages in computation, communication, and sensing~\cite{horodecki2009, nielsen2010, wilde2017, degan2017, allen2025}.
 Importantly, entanglement need not arise solely from coherent unitary evolution: suitably chosen and adaptively processed measurements can also generate nonlocal correlations in many-body systems~\cite{bennett1993, popp2005, rajabpour2015, lin2023}.
 This measurement-induced entanglement (MIE) underlies measurement-based quantum computation~\cite{briegel2009}, enables rapid preparation of long-range entangled states~\cite{briegel2001, piroli2021, lee2022, zhu2023, cowsik2025}, and gives rise to novel non-equilibrium phases of matter~\cite{jian2021, chen2024, ippoliti2021, lavasani2021, klocke2025}.
 In particular, in hybrid unitary–measurement dynamics, competition between scrambling and projective measurements produces a measurement-induced phase transition (MIPT), across which the scaling of MIE changes from volume law to area law~\cite{li2019, skinner2019, szyniszewski2019, vasseur2019, nahum2020, zabalo2020, jian2020, bao2020, choi2020, turkeshi2020, alberton2021, sharma2022, block2022,sierant2022,fisher2023, poboiko2024, qian2024}.